Gang-de-requins/RType/README.md

 ### History of the game

-R-Type is an emblematic series of video games of the shoot them up with horizontal scrolling, developed by Irem and begun in 1987 on terminal of arcade.
+R-Type is an iconic series of horizontal-scrolling shoot'em up video games, developed by Irem and begun in 1987 on terminal of arcade.
 It is probably inspired by the Konami Gradius series, whose first episode was released two years earlier.

 ### Goal of the project